ezodude/kube-guard/README.md

 - You can use a RegExp to enable a wild card search.

-- All listed privelages are ordered by `subject` alphabetically.
+- All listed privileges are ordered by `subject` alphabetically.

 ## Minikube